jochenalt/Pentapod-Design/docs/gait.md

 <img width=320 src="../videos/leg-movement.gif"/>

 If the ground is not plain, the distance sensors in the leg detect that.
-After the zenith of the movement, the actual distance is constantly compared to the expected distance.
+After the zenith of the movement, the current distance to the ground is constantly compared to the expected distance according to the gait curve above.
 The z-coordinate of the touch point is adapted accordingly leading to a compressed or stretched second half of the movement:

 <img width=300  src="../images/leg-movement-terrain.png"/>